YuichiroFukushi/case-study-collections/README.md

 ### ⚠️ Data Limitations

-- The dataset is limited as it lacks demographic details such as gender, age, and location, which are crucial for creating targeted marketing strategies.
+Does this data **ROCCC**(a framework evaluating Reliability, Originality, Comprehensiveness, Currency, and Citation)?

-- The sample size of 30 participants is too small to represent all Fitbit users effectively.
+- Reliability – The dataset's small sample size of only 30 participants is insufficient to accurately represent the broader population of female Fitbit users.
-- The data is outdated, covering only a one-month period in 2016.
-For a more accurate analysis of trends, data from the current year and spanning an entire year would be preferable to observe seasonal variations.
+- Originality – The data is not original, as it was obtained from a third-party provider, Amazon Mechanical Turk, rather than through direct collection.
+- Comprehensiveness – The dataset lacks critical demographic details such as gender, age, and health conditions.
+Its non-random nature and inherent bias further diminish its accuracy and objectivity.
+- Currency – The data is outdated, having been collected seven years ago, making it unsuitable for analyzing current trends.
+- Citation – The source is not well-documented, as the dataset is attributed to an unspecified third-party provider (Amazon Mechanical Turk).

+Based on these factors, the dataset does not meet the ROCCC criteria.

 ---